sumanmichael/odman/README.md

-# OneDrive Uploader CLI
+# OneDrive Manager (odman)

-A command-line tool to upload, download, and list files to/from a specific user's OneDrive using Microsoft Graph API with app-only authentication.
-Ideal for automated scripts, backups, or any process without user interaction.
+A professional command-line tool to upload, download, and manage files in OneDrive using Microsoft Graph API with app-only authentication.
+Designed for automated scripts, backups, or any process requiring reliable OneDrive operations without user interaction.

 ## Installation